schollii/pypubsub/docs/usage/module_pub.rst

 .. autodata:: VERSION_API

     The pubsub API version.
-The only valid value currently is the integer 3.
-Previously, versions 1 and 2 API could also be activated in pubsub before importing pub, in which case pub.VERSION_API had the corresponding value.
+This is deprecated.
+The only valid value currently is the integer 4.
+    Previously, versions 1, 2 and 3 API could also be activated in pubsub before importing pub, in which case pub.VERSION_API had the corresponding value.